bbc/object-based-media-schema/docs/SCHEMA.md

 #### `showvariablepanel`
 * `panel_label`  (String, free text, required) - A label to render as a title for the interface
 * `background_colour` (String, HTML colour format) - A colour to use as the background colour of the interface
+* `pause_content` (boolean) - Determines whether or not the timer on the content pauses (e.g., video pause) while the panel is visible.
+Default is true.
+Regardless of this setting, the representation will not complete until the panel is finished.
 * `variables` (Array of Objects, required) - Defines which variables to include in the panel, and a question for each:
     - `variable_name` (String, required) - the name of the variable as defined in the `story` `variables` attribute
     - `label` (String, required) -  some text to be rendered next to the variable setting control (e.g., a question)